-Further communication between Remote UE and Network takes place securely via the UE-to-Network relay.
+Further communication between the Remote UE and the Network takes place securely via the UE-to-Network Relay.

 Editor's note: Further details on the needs and usage of 5GPRUK ID are FFS.

+*****Next Change*****

-6.3.3.3.3 PC5 Key Hierarchy
+6.3.3.3.3 PC5 Key Hierarchy over control plane

-Figure 6.3.3.3.3-1: PC5 Key Hierarchy for UE-to-Network Relay security
+Figure 6.3.3.3.3-1: PC5 Key Hierarchy for UE-to-Network Relay security over control plane

 The different layers of keys (see Figure 6.3.3.3.3-1) are the following:

+- KAUSF_P: A key derived based on Remote UE prose specific authentication, only used to derive 5GPRUK.
+It is different from KAUSF.

-- 5GPRUK: The root credential derived from KAUSF that is the root of security of the PC5 unicast link.
+- 5GPRUK: The root credential derived from KAUSF_P that is the root of security of the PC5 unicast link.

 - KNR_ProSe: This is a 256-bit root key that is established between the two entities that communicating using NR PC5 unicast link.
 It may be refreshed by re-running the authentication to derive a fresh 5GPRUK.